-HMRC’s litigation and settlement strategy (LSS) governs how HMRC conducts civil law disputes.
+HMRC’s litigation and settlement strategy (LSS) governs how HMRC conducts civil law disputes in relation to all taxes.
 ‘Disputes’ in this context is given a wide meaning as explained below.
 The LSS covers most of HMRC’s compliance activity but does not apply to criminal investigations.

 This guidance note:

-The main points for advisers to take away from the HMRC guidance are
+The main points for advisers to take away from the LSS and HMRC guidance are discussed below.